Trekking (up to 4,000 metres) Travel Insurance

 During a trek, heat exhaustion, hypothermia and dehydration are serious concerns.
 To counteract the possible effects of these conditions, it is essential to stay hydrated while trekking by drinking plenty of fluids.
 It is also strongly recommended to wear protective clothing, several layers that are easy to add and remove according to your body heat; including trousers and long sleeves to protect your skin from harmful sun rays.

 Trekking at high altitudes like this is advised against for people suffering from high blood pressure or a heart condition.
-This is because the increased altitude and decreased oxygen puts added stress on your heart, making it work harder and, as such, increasing blood pressure even further.
+This is because the increased altitude and decreased oxygen puts added stress on your heart, making it work harder and increasing blood pressure further.

 This activity does not provide Accidental Death & Disability Benefit or Personal Liability cover.